 Basic Bodyweight Workouts & Fitness

 The first place you need to look at when it comes to getting started with boxing is yourself.
 What is your current fitness level, where are your strengths and weaknesses, and what is going to be the best way to get you fighting fit (even if you don’t want to fight and you’re just here for the fitness)?

 That usually comes from looking at some of the most iconic forms of boxing training there are, and giving them a try for yourself.
 Then you know where you stand.
 It’s never a bad idea, and boxing is famous for using some of the most iconic exercises out there.

-These aren’t boxing specific, but if you’re new to fitness or even not used to losing the weights, push-ups are an awesome strength building upper body exercises that you can do anywhere any time.
-On top of that, they use all of the different muscles that you'll need to use in your boxing training, too.
-They're a great place to start.
+These aren’t boxing specific, but if you’re new to fitness or even not used to losing weight, push-ups are awesome strength building upper body exercises that you can do anywhere any time.
+On top of that, they use all of the different muscles that you’ll need to use in your boxing training, too.
+They’re a great place to start.

 If you’re already familiar with push-ups, there are tonnes of different ways to do them too, so make sure you explore your options and find the best type to suit your needs.

 One that is really boxing famous has to be skipping.
 If you’ve seen any boxing film ever, this is probably one of the most common things you see.
 There’s a good reason for it again too.

 Skipping is one of the best cardio exercises out there, even if it’s not something you’ve done since you were in school.
 It is an amazing way to build your cardio and burn some serious calories in the process.
 If you’re new to boxing, it ticks a lot of boxes, that’s for sure.

 Finally, you can’t start boxing training off on the right foot without a bit of boxing.
 Whether you take to it like a duck to water or you need a few weeks to get used to things, bag work will have the answers that you need to really make the most of your training.
 It makes more sense to start with any free-standing or hanging bag but use what you can.
 It’s always a good call.